I am a Professor at the Munk

 politics and culture and the sociology of law and justice.
 I

-study hopes, claims, ideas, and competitions about justice,
+study hopes, claims, ideas, and competitions about legality

 projects: (1) a comparative historical study of reactions to

-detention centers with recently arrested individuals on their
+recently arrested individuals on their experiences and hopes

-expertise, morality, and bureaucracy in the field of
+for police reform; (3) expertise, morality, and bureaucracy in

-projects focusing on international criminal law and wartime
+work on earlier projects focusing on international criminal

-atrocities, and on changing approaches to law and crime over
+law and wartime atrocities, and on changing approaches to law,

-Global Justice Lab in the Munk School, in which we work with
+Justice Lab in the Munk School, in which we work with justice

 Over the past several years, I